PrefectHQ/prefect/docs/api-ref/rest-api-reference.md

     - toc
 ---

-Both Prefect Cloud and locally run Prefect servers host a REST API that gives you access to many observability, coordination, and account management functions of the platform.
+Both Prefect Cloud and locally hosted Prefect servers expose a REST API that gives you access to many observability, coordination, and account management functions of the platform.

 Prefect Cloud REST API documentation is available at <a href="https://app.prefect.cloud/api/docs" target="_blank">https://app.prefect.cloud/api/docs</a>.